RubyShanks/Chip-8-Emulator/Readme.md

+## Current Status

+Nothing is getting rendered on screen and program self quits after a few thousand cycles

 # Chip-8 Emulator

 Welcome to my Chip-8 Emulator project!
 This is my first major self project, and I'm excited to share it with you.